 As a frequent contributor to trade and business publications she ranks as one of the most widely quoted etiquette and protocol experts in the United States of America.

-Bruce Richardson is a writer, tea blender, and frequent guest speaker at tea conferences across the country.
-He spends much of his time educating Americans in the art of celebrating afternoon tea.
-He can often be found appearing on television and radio talk shows, or as a guest speaker at professional seminars such as World Tea Expo.
+Bruce Richardson is a writer, tea blender, and frequent guest speaker at tea conferences, museums, and conventions.
+While he spends much of his time educating Americans in the art of tea, he also serves as a consultant to Fortune 500 companies worldwide.

 He and his wife Shelley operated a successful tea room for 14 years.
-They are the owners of Elmwood Inn Fine Teas and Benjamin Press.
+They are the owners of Elmwood Inn Fine Teas and Benjamin Press, located in Kentucky.

 Order your manual now and receive